vageesan23/different-assessment/README.md

 <img src="https://github.com/vageesan23/different-assessment/blob/main/images/repocreate.jpg?raw=true" alt="Screenshots of the site seen on deskop and mobile browsers" />

-&nbsp;

 4. Create a new custom type in your Prismic repository.
 &nbsp;

 <img src="https://github.com/vageesan23/different-assessment/blob/main/images/customtypes.jpg?raw=true" alt="Screenshots of the site seen on deskop and mobile browsers" />

+5. Create contents provided in the custom types section in the project folder `project-folder\customtypes`.
+6. Create some content pages to the particular custom types and publish it to the live.
 &nbsp;

-5. Create contents provided in the custom types section in this project folder.
-6. Create some content pages to the particular custom types.
-&nbsp;

 <img src="https://github.com/vageesan23/different-assessment/blob/main/images/contentpages.jpg?raw=true" alt="Screenshots of the site seen on deskop and mobile browsers" />

-&nbsp;

 7. In the Prismic previews section create a new preview as `/api/preview`.
 &nbsp;